-The good news is that the entire road in to the national park should be sealed by mid-2017 (there’s only about 5km still to be done), and this will greatly improve access in all weather.
+The good news is that the entire road in to the national park is now fully sealed – bitumen all the way, and this greatly improves access in all weather.

 After extremely heavy rain it’s possible for our creek to flood temporarily, although this is a rarity.